asamn/ML_FINAL_PROJECT/README.md

 ![screenshot](images/capresult.PNG)
 ## Recommended Model
 Based on the experiment results, the recommended model for predicting U.S. gun homicide rates is SVR with a linear kernel on MinMax scaled features.
-This model achieved the lowest Test MSE (5.693) compared to other model variants and effectively captured the general pattern in the data without excessive overfitting.
-The dataset appears to have a linear relationship between features and the target variable, making this model suitable.
+This model achieved the lowest Test MSE (5.34) compared to other model variants and effectively captured the general pattern in the data without excessive overfitting.
+This suggests that the dataset appears to have a linear relationship between features and the target variable.